 - Project closeout: Oversee contract closeout, payments for site work and building construction, and final project reporting.

 6) What are the latest retail construction management projects completed by N3 Real Estate?

-N3 Real Estate just completed a construction management project for The Human Bean, a double-drive thru kiosk coffee brand.
+N3 Real Estate completed a retail construction management project for The Human Bean, a double-drive thru kiosk coffee brand.
 The store is the first Human Bean built in the Dallas / Fort Worth metroplex.
 It was a fun but challenging project.
 During construction, we encountered a set of 12 deeply buried conduit pipes that were not previously located by any of the utility providers, the city, the highway department or the owner of the pipes.
 It was a huge challenge to figure a cost-effective way to get through those pipes without relocating them but we were able to do so with minimal additional cost.
 The Human Bean is now open and has performed well for the operator.

 As you can see, retail construction project management is a complex and dynamic process.
 If you are searching for a single-source solution to manage your build-to-suit development or development and construction project, look no further.
 For every retail construction need, we aim to deliver a superior service that comprehensively addresses every aspect of your project.